Cluckhead/Bang/README.md

 *   **`spread_duration_comparison_details_page.html`:** Side-by-side chart comparison for a single security (Spread Duration).
 *   **`curve_summary.html`:** Displays a summary table of the yield curve inconsistency checks for the latest date across all currencies.
 *   **`curve_details.html`:** Shows a line chart of the yield curve for a specific currency and provides a date selector to view historical curves.
 Includes JavaScript for Chart.js rendering.
+*   **`issues_page.html`:** UI for tracking data issues.
+Includes a form to raise new issues and tables to display open and closed issues, with functionality to close open ones via a modal.
 ```